 Aside from the trip cost, what are the additional expenses for this trip?

-Apogee’s tuition costs include all meals, accommodation, and activity fees.
-The most significant additional expenses on our America Coast to Coast trip will include travel to Charleston, SC, for the trip start, and from San Diego, CA, at trip end; a sleeping bag and sleeping pad; a touring bike and panniers; and the cost of shipping your bike to Charleston for trip start (Apogee coordinates and pays for return shipment of bikes from San Diego at the end of the trip).
+Apogee’s tuition costs are meant to be all-inclusive and include all meal, accommodation, and activity fees.
+The most significant additional expenses on our America Coast to Coast trip will include travel to Charleston, SC, for the trip start, and from San Diego, CA, at trip end; a sleeping bag and sleeping pad; a touring bike and panniers; and the cost of shipping your bike to Charleston for trip start and back to your home (from San Diego) at trip end.

 Is this trip vehicle-supported?

 Yes.
-While all of our bike trips are self-supported – meaning that students and their leaders will carry their clothing, cooking gear, etc. on their bikes – Apogee maintains a dedicated support staff member and vehicle to provide assistance to our ACC trips in the event of medical or mechanical exigency.
+While all of our bike trips are self-supported – meaning that students and their leaders will carry their personal gear & clothing, group cooking gear, etc. on their bikes – Apogee maintains a dedicated support staff member and vehicle to provide assistance to our ACC trips in the event of medical or mechanical exigency.

 Where will my child be sleeping at night?